JFIT: a framework to obtain combined experimental results through joint fits: Introduction

 \section{Introduction}

-Combining results of different experiments is a task that is routinely performed in high-energy physics.
-For this purpose, measured observables are usually assumed to be normally distributed and standard statistical prescriptions are readily applied.
-However, there are situations in which, even with the simple normal-distribution hypothesis, these methods are challenging to apply, such as for measurements involving a large number of parameters (including nuisance parameters).
+In the vast majority of cases, high energy physics experiments obtain measurements by performing a minimum chi-square or a maximum-likelihood fit to their data to extract observables of interest.
+Combining results of different experiments is routinely performed, using different well-established methods and dedicated tools.
+In the simplest approach, which is often used, measured observables are assumed to be normally distributed and standard statistical prescriptions are readily applied.
+However, there are situations in which the procedure is challenging even with the simple normal-distribution hypothesis, in particular for measurements involving a large number of parameters (including nuisance parameters).
 The size of the covariance matrices, when available, makes the procedure tedious and prone to errors.
-When non-Gaussian uncertainties are taken into account the combination procedure becomes much more complicated, as the complete likelihood functions are generally needed.
+When non-Gaussian uncertainties are taken into account the combination procedure becomes much more complicated, as working with the actual likelihood or chi-square functions is generally needed.
 This is indispensable in many complex measurements, in cases with small sample sizes and combination of upper limits.
-A dedicated tool for combining results would thus be desirable.
+Often only a partial likelihood or chi-square function is considered, which is the projection of the full function on particular parameters of interest, assuming that they are uncorrelated with the other parameters.
+Ideally, combining measurements should be done by fitting simultaneously the different data samples by means of a joint fit.

-In the vast majority of cases, the parameters of interest are estimated by each experiment using a fit to their data.
-Ideally, combining such measurements would be equivalent to fitting simultaneously the different data samples.
-The straightforward solution involves collecting data in a common format, and has been implemented among others in the ROOFIT package~\cite{ref:roofit}.
-This solution could however be inefficient if dedicated fitting frameworks have already been developed.
+The straightforward way to perform joint fits involves collecting data in a common format, and has been implemented, among others, in the \roofit package~\cite{ref:roofit}.
+This solution could however be inefficient if dedicated fitting frameworks have already been developed, especially for complex fit models.
 It may also raise issues with data access policies of each experiment.
 An alternative approach consists of performing a joint fit while keeping the data separated.
-This is easily achieved using a master-worker architecture, in which the master drives the fit by combining the values of the likelihood functions returned by several workers, each of which is specific to an experiment and accesses its own dataset.
-This solution presents several advantages:
+This can be achieved using a master-worker architecture, in which the master drives the fit by combining the values of the likelihood functions returned by several workers, each of which is specific to an experiment and accesses its own dataset.

-\begin{itemize} \item the data do not need to be rewritten in any external format, and can be readily used; \item collaborations can avoid sharing their data and procedures; \item any fitting algorithm can be readily incorporated in this scheme; \item all correlations are transparently taken into account; \item correlated and uncorrelated systematic uncertainties are easily included; \item common nuisance parameters are also determined jointly, allowing further improvement in precision. \end{itemize}